Walkthrough: Creating a New Team Project

 The New Team Project wizard appears.

-If you are not using the Project Management, Visual Basic Development, or Web Development environment settings, then on the File menu, point to New and click Team Project.
+If you are not using the Project Management, Visual Basic Development, or Web Development environment settings, then on the File menu, point to New, and then click Team Project.

 On the Specify the Team Project Settings page, type AdventureWorks in the What is the name of the team project? box, and click Next.

-On the Select a Process Template page, in the Which process template should be used to create the team project? drop-down list, select MSF for Agile Software Development - v4.2, and then click Next.
+On the Select a Process Template page, in the Which process template should be used to create the team project? drop-down list, select MSF for Agile Software Development - v4.0.

 Team Explorer includes process templates based on the Microsoft Solutions Framework (MSF).
-By default, two process templates are available: MSF for Agile Software Development - v4.2, and MSF for CMMI Process Improvement - v4.2.
+Two process templates are available by default: MSF for Agile Software Development - v4.0, and MSF for CMMI Process Improvement - v4.0.
 Your team or organization may provide additional process templates or may remove the MSF templates.

 You can see a description for each process template by selecting the template and reading the text in the The following describes the process template in more detail: box.